marcopennekamp/lore/performance.md

   overheads, the array is faster for small sizes.
 (We can also consider doing this on the compiler side if performance ever becomes an issue there.)
   - Improvement: 300ms -> 250ms at 100,000 iterations
+- Get rid of the args.map in each multi-function header (where the input type is constructed).
+A plain loop would seem to be much faster and more direct anyway.